 Where: Hinds Plaza, Princeton

-After the art show and the results of the poster making competition are announced, featured speakers and poets will assemble for an open mic and youth rally.
+Winners of the Poster Competition were announced, and featured speakers and poets assembled for an open mic and youth rally.
 Everyone was invited to sign the Stand Against Racism pledge banner.

 2018 Stand Against Racism Mission Committee

 Adriana Abizadeh, YWCA Princeton Board Member

 Maria Armington, YWCA Princeton Board Member